flenniken/statictea/docs/functions.md

 # funListLoop_lpoal

-You use the listLoop function to make a new list.
+Create a new list from a list and a callback function.
 The callback function is called for each item in the list and it decides what goes in the list.

 You pass a list, a callback function, and an optional state variable.